THE 888 FORMULA - REST

-2. During sleep we sleep solidify and consolidate memories from the day overnight (information & experiences are transferred from more tentative, short-term memory to stronger, long-term memory—a process called "consolidation”)
+2. During sleep we solidify and consolidate memories from the day; information & experiences are transferred from more tentative, short-term memory to stronger, long-term memory.
+This process is called consolidation.

 8. Sleep is the rest, reset & regulation our bodies need to keep us alive!

 When we sleep our bodies go through 4-6 sleeps cycles per night depending on how much sleep we need/how much sleep we get.
 A sleep cycle is divided into 4-phase.
 When we first fall asleep we go into non-rapid eye movement sleep phase 1 (NREM), at this stage we are still in light sleep and can be roused, there are 3 more phases like this.

 At NREM 3 this is when we are in the deepest phase of the cycle, and if you were to to wake someone from this stage of sleep they would be disorientated and groggy.
 The final stage of the cycle is know as rapid eye movement sleep (REM), the stage at which people tend to dream.

 A whole cycle lasts around 90 minutes and at each stage the body is working on repairing and restoring a different part of itself.

 See the diagram below for an illustration of what happens while you sleep.

 THE POWER OF NAPPING

 Contrary to popular belief people who take naps are not lazy, they are energy maximisers!

 According to a study carried out by the School of Psychology, at Flinders University in Adelaide, Australia.